trpkit/aegis/README.md

 ## Aegis

 Post-quantum key encapsulation using ML-KEM, combined with x25519 for secure key exchange and xsalsa20poly1305 for authenticated encryption.
-Provides comprehensive encryption, decryption, and key management for both browser and Node.js environments.
+Provides serialized encryption, decryption, and key management for both browser and Node.js environments.

 ### Repositories